topcoder20022/python-binance/README.rst

 Note
 ----

-this library is not under active development by sammchardy. however, the community has been actively contributing lots of PRs.
+this library is not under active development by leeyamkeng. however, the community has been actively contributing lots of PRs.
 If you find missing features please submit a PR. please keep PRs small and non-breaking.

 .. image:: https://img.shields.io/pypi/v/python-binance.svg
     :target: https://pypi.python.org/pypi/python-binance